chavlin/property-api/README.md

 * Correspondingly, setting up authentication on this endpoint so that only authorized users can contact it.
 * Deployment code: cloud infrastructure via Terraform?
 CI/CD integration?
 * Integration testing; can we verify that deployed code is behaving as expected, in an automated fashion?
-* Schema library (e.g. Marshmallow) to handle API interface validation.
+* Schema library (e.g. Marshmallow) to handle API interface validation (inputs and outputs)
+* API documentation (e.g. Swagger) for this service, so that any consumers know what to expect with request/responses.
 * Could break code out of the routes.py file as it grows in complexity into individual 'Views' files.
-* API documentation (e.g. Swagger) for this service, so that any consumers know what to expect with request/responses.
+* Linting / standardized dev tooling.

 ## Future Development